jerr060599/KittenGpuLBVH/README.md

 On an RTX 3090, this implementation can build a tree of 100K objects in 200us.
 Refitting takes 40us.
 Querying takes 80us.
 This makes it a fast solution for when performance is needed on the GPU.

+Everything can be found in lbvh.cuh and lbvh.cu.

 ## Interface
 The LBVH is written to be as easy to use and integrate as possible with minimal use of templates.